whitfin/lowdb-titanium-adapter/README.md

   },
 });

-// Create the database
+// Create the database instance.
-const db = low(adapter);
+//
+// This requires an async context, so you need to use a function
+// as shown below until we can use `await` in the main `app.js`. let db; (async () => db = await low(adapter));
 ```

+There is also a more complete [example app](example/) available - just
+remember to run `npm install` before you try to run it.
+For any further
-For futher usage, check out the [LowDB](https://github.com/typicode/lowdb)
+usage, check out the [LowDB](https://github.com/typicode/lowdb) docs as
-documentation as the API is exactly the same.
+the API is exactly the same.